isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/overview.md

 ![How Headless Adaptive Form works](/help/assets/how-headless-adaprive-forms-work.png)

-You can use forms react renderer component shipped with Headless Adaptive Forms to render an Adaptive Form or build your own custom component to natively render a Headless Form in a Website or an application or use any UI framework or programming language to build your own components to render your forms.
+You can use forms react renderer component shipped with Headless Adaptive Forms to render an Adaptive Form or build your own custom component to natively render a Headless Form in a website or an application or use any UI framework or programming language to build your own components to render your forms.

 The following diagram describes the typical workflow of creating, deploying, and using Headless Adaptive Form components in your application or website: